Cambo9p/Data201-group-project/project_diary.md

 26/08/22 - cpe79 {
-	still trying to find a way to combine the notebooks, i have a way to merge python files but not r files }
+	still trying to find a way to combine the notebooks, i have a way to merge python files but not r files

+	finally finished working on the merging of the files

+	added to project report
+	kept working on better ways to automate the data model (regex's to determine what columns are in what files ect)
+}